 Conversely, those businesses that fail to create inclusive work environments tend to see higher turnover rates than those organizations with a diverse workforce, according to Sophia Kerby and Crosby Burns, from the Center for American Progress.

-In a 2011 study, Forbes surveyed 321 global businesses with at least $500 million in annual revenue.
+In a recent study, Forbes surveyed 321 global businesses with at least $500 million in annual revenue.
 Eighty-five percent of those surveyed agreed or strongly agreed that diversity is crucial to stimulating innovation in the workplace.

 “Evidence and facts show having a more diverse workforce leads to an increase in profits, improved efficiency, a drop in staff turnover, fewer sick days, more new ideas and improved morale,” says Cassidy-MacKenzie, CEO of EEO Trust in New Zealand.